Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 	- Six pences
 	- Things coined at tower hill

-"English silver coins" does not appear in the Conclusion, it is used to compare statements occoring in the mid-circle
+"English silver coins" does not appear in the Conclusion; it is used to compare statements occoring in the mid-circle.
+	- It is accordingly named **the middle term**.
+	- The largest circle is that containging all t